Hartmut Koschyk

-Hartmut Koschyk (born April 16, 1959, Forchheim, Germany) is a German politician (CSU) and former member of the Bundestag.
+Hartmut Koschyk (born 16 April 1959) is a German politician (CSU) and former member of the Bundestag.
 From 2009 to 2013, he was Parliamentary State Secretary to the Federal Minister of Finance.
 Prior to that, he was parliamentary director of the CSU state group in the German Bundestag from 2005 to 2009.
 From 2014 to 2017, Koschyk was the Federal Government Commissioner for Aussiedler Issues and National Minorities.

-Biography
+Early life and career

 Koschyk's parents came from Upper Silesia.
 He attended the humanistic branch of the Herder-Gymnasium Forchheim.
 After graduating from high school in 1978, he joined the German Armed Forces as an officer candidate, leaving in 1983.
 He is a lieutenant colonel in the reserve (Army).

 In 1978, Koschyk joined the CSU and the Young Union.
 From 1983 to 1987, he was a research assistant to CDU member of parliament Helmut Sauer (Salzgitter) in the German Bundestag in Bonn.
 In addition, he studied history and political science at the University of Bonn.

 Due to his honorary commitment in the youth association of the expellees, among other things as Federal Chairman of the Silesian Youth, he was appointed Secretary General of the Federation of Expellees in 1987 at the age of only 28.
 He held this office until 1991.